Senate regulation 13: Emergency regulation

 Heads of School may extend deadlines for assessments such as coursework, projects, dissertations, presentations etc. where there has been significant disruption to enable students to access appropriate expertise or resources, including where these are offered online, consulting appropriate colleagues where joint degree provision is affected.

-Schools may vary the method and timing of assessments in accordance with guidance issued by the Learning and Teaching Committee, with approval of the relevant College Dean of Education.
+Schools may vary the method and timing of assessments in accordance with guidance issued by the Education Committee, with approval of the relevant College Dean of Education.
 In exceptional circumstances, this may include an overall reduction in assessment when appropriately justified.

 In some cases, varying methods of assessment may include the replacement of examinations with alternative assessments, including those examinations scheduled to take place on campus.